frandiox/vite-ssr/README.md

 - 🔥 Fast and SEO friendly thanks to SSR, with SPA takeover for snappy UX.
 - 🧱 Compatible with Vite's plugin ecosystem such as file-based routing, PWA, etc.

+Vite SSR can be deployed to any Node.js or browser-like environment, including serverless platforms like Vercel, Netlify, or even Cloudflare Workers.
+It can also run with more traditional servers like Express.js or Fastify.

+> Vite SSR is unopinionated about your API logic so you must bring your own.
+If you want a more opiniated and fullstack setup with filesystem-based API endpoints and auto-managed edge cache, have a look at [Vitedge](https://github.com/frandiox/vitedge).
+It wraps Vite SSR and can be deployed to Cloudflare Workers or any Node.js environment.

-Start a new SSR project right away using Vue, filesystem routes, page layouts, icons auto-import and more with [Vitesse SSR template](https://github.com/frandiox/vitesse-ssr-template).
+Start a new SSR project right away using Vue, filesystem routes, page layouts, i18n, icons auto-import and more with [Vitesse SSR template](https://github.com/frandiox/vitesse-ssr-template).
 See [live demo](https://vitesse-ssr.vercel.app/).

-Vite SSR can be deployed to any Node.js or browser-like environment, including serverless platforms like Vercel, Netlify, or even Cloudflare Workers.
-It can create pages dynamically from a cloud function and cache the result at the edge network for subsequent requests, effectively behaving as statically generated pages with no cost.

-See [Vitedge](https://github.com/frandiox/vitedge) for a more opinionated and fullstack setup.

 ## Installation